prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter taps and gesture detection demo using InkWell and GestureDetector.
+Flutter demo for getting inputs from the user.
 ## Getting Started

 This project is a starting point for a Flutter application.